dirkroorda/laf-fabric/docs/texts/about-laf-fabric.rst

     there are also methods to generate sets of end-points when traveling from a nodeset along featured edges until there are no outgoing edges.
 You can also travel in the opposite direction.
 *xml identifier mapping*
-    a mapping from orginal xml identifiers to integers.
+    a two-way mapping from orginal identifiers in the LAF XML resource to integers that denote the corresponding nodes in LAF-Fabric.
 *primary data access*
     The primary data can be accessed through nodes that are linked to regions of primary data.
 *hooks for custom pre-computed data*